A year to go, Qatar World Cup still feels heat of scrutiny

 AP Global Soccer Writer

 The eight stadiums — all within a 30-mile radius of Doha — are now largely complete.
 The 2022 World Cup has been preserved after fending off hostility from neighbors, corruption investigations and concerns about worker abuses.
-Now a clock on the Corniche waterfront in the Qatari capital will be unveiled on Sunday to count down one year until kickoff.
+And a clock on the Corniche waterfront in the Qatari capital was unveiled on Sunday to count down one year until kickoff.

 Expect another 12 months of pressure from rights groups — fueled by player protests — and indignation from some World Cup organizers.